900 Maryvale Drive

 Children and Youth

 Children are a blessing from God.
-Jesus welcomed Children and so do we.
-We allow kids to be kids here at St. Luke and proclaim that they are not the future of the church that are a valuable part of it.
-Kid's need the forgiveness of Jesus just as much as everyone else.
+Jesus welcomed children, and so do we.
+We allow kids to be kids here at St. Luke and proclaim that they are not the future of the church, but a valuable part of it.
+Kids need the love and forgiveness of Jesus just as much as everyone else.

 See Psalm 51:5, Psalm 127:3, Matthew 19:14